JacksonAllan/CC/README.md

                                                                                     // < 0 in the case of val_1 < val_2
                                                                                     // > 0 in the case of val_1 > val_2
 #define CC_HASH our_type, { return val.id * 2654435761ull; }
-#include "cc.h" // Then re-include cc.h
+#include "cc.h" // Then re-include cc.h.

 int main( void )
 {